srl-labs/nokia-segment-routing-lab/README.md

 ```

 ### Verify that link delays are advertised into ISIS
-The upper plane (R1->R3->R5-R2) confgigured staticly with a 10ms delay.
+The upper plane (R1->R3->R5-R2) configured statically with a 10ms delay.
 While to lower plane (R1->R4->R6->R2) is configured with 20ms.
 We can see R1 is advertising a delay of 10ms for its link towards R3.
 Now all routers are aware how much delay is on each interface in our ISIS area.
 <pre>
 A:admin@R1# show router isis database R1.00-00 detail
 <snipp>